Estimated reading time: 11 minutes

 Kitzbühel – Enjoy a romantic escape

 The walled-off resort town of Kitzbühel is best known as a beautiful and romantic getaway.
-With brightly colored buildings and a quaint atmosphere reminiscent of a simpler time, this charming resort is the among the best Austria has to offer.
+With brightly colored buildings and a quaint atmosphere reminiscent of a simpler time, this charming resort is among the best Austria has to offer.

 Kitzbühel is a beautiful town but its skiing opportunities are what makes it a standout destination.
 Home to more than 170 kilometers of skiable land, those at all levels will find something to enjoy.
 Several downhill races are held here annually due to the steep nature of some of the pistes; at the most challenging point, one of the resort’s most notable hills reaches 85 percent vertical – nearly straight down.
 The small yet much appreciated Bichlalm area provides an outlet for freestylers, offering a space for those who like to push the limits.
 The resort is also connected to the SkiWelt, a belt of attached resorts that provides 90 lifts spanning 280 kilometers with comprehensive accessibility provided by the Kitzbühel Alps AllStarCard.